HimoriK/book/src/ch04-01-what-is-ownership.md

 ### Memory and Allocation

-In the case of a string literal, we know the contents at compile time, so the text is hardcoded directly into the final executable.
-This is why string literals are fast and efficient.
+In a string literal, we know the contents at compile time, so the text is hardcoded directly into the final executable.
+String literals are fast and efficient.
 But these properties only come from the string literal’s immutability.
-Unfortunately, we can’t put a blob of memory into the binary for each piece of text whose size is unknown at compile time and whose size might change while running the program.
+Memory cannot be allocated when unknown at compile time or subject to change at runtime.

 With the `String` type, in order to support a mutable, growable piece of text, we need to allocate an amount of memory on the heap, unknown at compile time,